sevenbamboos/my-blog-origin/source/_posts/sorting.md

 I have checked another sort method's description:
 >Implementation note: The sorting algorithm is a Dual-Pivot Quicksort by Vladimir Yaroslavskiy, Jon Bentley, and Joshua Bloch.
 This algorithm offers O(n log(n)) performance on many data sets that cause other quicksorts to degrade to quadratic performance, and is typically faster than traditional (one-pivot) Quicksort implementations.

 So I'm curious to know how good the built-in sort is and whether my home-made sort can defeat it.
 It sounds like playing with AlphaGo, but I still decide to have a go.
-For the completeness, I include elementary sorting methods (e.g. select sort, insert sort and shell sort, which have the performance of {% asset_img "o_n_2.png" "o_n_2" %}), as well as more advanced sort (e.g. merge sort and quick sort with the performance of {% asset_img "o_n_lgn.png" "o_n_lgn" %}).
+For the completeness, I include elementary sorting methods e.g. select sort, insert sort and shell sort, which have the performance of {% asset_img "o_n_2.png" "" %}, as well as more advanced sort e.g. merge sort and quick sort with the performance of {% asset_img "o_n_lgn.png" "" %}.
 Here is the detailed source code.

 <!--more-->